Cover crops are becoming increasingly important and popular with sustainable agriculture.

-Cover crops are used to prevent and reduce several risks, such as soil erosion, soil compaction, and soil disease.
+Cover crops are used to prevent and reduce several agriculture risks, such as soil erosion, soil compaction, and soil disease.
 They also help increase soil fertility, water filtration, organic matter, and more.
-There’s even an added benefit of attracting pollinators!
-Some farmers and gardeners who want to reduce and eliminate
+They even an attract pollinators- key for when the plants take root and grow.

-If you’re thinking of planting cover crops now that the off-season of general farming is done, here are some cover crops to consider.
+If you’re thinking of planting cover crops for the next off-season , here are some cover crops to consider.

 Crimson Clover grows rapidly in colder weather.
 It's a cover crop with high water-holding capacity, and it can be planted in late summer to early fall for cover cropping.
 The roots of this plant also reach deeper into the soil compared to other clover types and is able to bring up more nutrients into the soil.
 Crimson clover also is great for attracting pollinators.

 (photo credit: Lari Bat)